 Reasons for Test

-- Increased warmth or coolness in the extremity
+- Warmth or coolness in part of the body

 - Bulging veins